Contexter/FountainAI/Workbooks/FountainAI Ensemble Service Project Report.md

 **Goal**: Implement the **System Prompt Factory**.

 **Prompt**:

+**Goal**: Implement the **System Prompt Factory**, which will also include logic from the **Internal Workflow Map** to facilitate efficient API interaction.

+**Prompt**:

 ```
 Please write a shell script called `generate_prompt_factory.sh` that implements the System Prompt Factory in `/app/prompt_factory`.
 The script should:

 1. Fetch OpenAPI definitions from FountainAI services.
 2. Combine the OpenAPI definitions into a system prompt that guides the Assistant’s behavior.
+3. Integrate the `WorkflowMap` class to determine the correct sequence of API calls based on user requests, ensuring services are invoked in the proper order and dependencies are respected.
 ```

 ### **Step 4: Schema Validation for Assistant and Service Interactions**

-**Goal**: Create Pydantic schemas to validate the requests and responses between the Assistant and services.
+**Goal**: Create Pydantic schemas to validate requests and responses between the Assistant and services.

 **Prompt**:

 ```
 Please write a shell script called `generate_schemas.sh` that creates Pydantic schemas in `/app/schemas`.
 The script should: